 Wednesday, March 15, 2017

-Weather caused mayhem in the scheduling as games all over the country were cancelled or postponed.
+Weather caused mayhem in the scheduling as games all over the country were canceled or postponed.

 Tulsa delivered a big win over Arkansas and did so comfortably.
 Tulsa defeated Arkansas 8-0 in five innings with Emily Watson throwing a one-hitter.
 She struck out 8 batters and allowed no walks while Rylie Spell had a great game at the plate.
-Spell had a two run single in the second and a three run home run in third to give her 5 RBIs on the day.
+Spell had a two-run single in the second and a three-run home run in the third to give her 5 RBIs on the day.

 — Tulsa Softball (@TulsaSoftball) March 15, 2017